hienluu/llm-prompt-engineering-workshop/summarization_exercise.md

 * TL;DR vs In-depth
 * Key quotes

+#### Youtube video transcript:
+* Use Strategic Thinking to Create the Life You Want\
+* The Luck Formula: The Secret to Being in the Right Place at Right Time

 #### Transcript - Use Strategic Thinking to Create the Life You Want
 ```